You’ve got a great site…. but no traffic!

 Your “Call to Action” couldn’t be clearer if it jumped out and bit your site visitors on the nose.
 The content of the site is fresh and full of juicy but useful information.
 Products in your e-commerce store scream out for someone to buy them – they are just that good.

 What’s gone wrong?
-When everything else is in place – how do you get that all important traffic through the front door of your website?
+When everything else is in place – how do you get traffic through the front door of your website?

 Tip #1: Identify your ideal customer and then hook them